 This section contains calls for proposals on EU funding concerning the main topics of interest of The Salvation Army.
 The following selected proposals can be both from directly managed funding (allocated directly by the European Commission, or from the national managing authorities, in the case of Erasmus+, ESF or ERDF funding, for instance.
 For additional information we invite you to contact our European Affairs Office.

-Calls for Proposals on Joint Action Against Trafficking in Human Beings addressing the Culture of Impunity
+Calls for Proposals on Joint Action Against Trafficking in Human Beings

 The Call addresses the criminal dimension of trafficking in human beings, focusing on prevention initiatives targeted specifically at countering the impunity for all actors involved in the trafficking chain: traffickers, exploiters, profit-makers, users and abusers and disrupting the financial business model of trafficking, following the money and untangling the trafficking chain.
+The deadline is 25th February 2021 17:00 Brussels time.

 All relevant information on the call including its priorities, actions, eligibility conditions and details on how to apply can be found here.